noiselabs/noiselabs-php-toolkit/src/NoiseLabs/ToolKit/Runner/README.md

 ### Using a custom logger

-By default Runner will use `error_log()` to record the it's messages.
+By default Runner will use `error_log()` to record it's messages.
 To override the original logger method just extend Runner and replace `Runner::log()` with your own implementation.

 [Monolog](https://github.com/Seldaek/monolog) is a great logging library for PHP 5.3 and will be used as our custom logger in the following example.